 Snakeheads may also have been intentionally released by people who had kept the fish as pets.
 Never release aquarium fish, plants, snails, or any other aquarium organisms into natural waters.

 In their native lands, snakeheads fill the role of top predator in aquatic ecosystems.
-But where they are introduced and invasive, they have a profoundly negative effect on ecosystems.
+But where they are introduced and invasive, they can have a profoundly negative effect on ecosystems.

 The diet of snakeheads overlaps the diet not only of largemouth bass but also of several other native fishes.
 This competition can disturb ecosystems in many types of aquatic habitats.